01-edu/public/subjects/devops/crud-master-py/README.md

 }
 ```

-It will parse the message and create a new entry in the `orders_db` database.
+It will parse the message and create a new entry in the `billing_db` database.
 It will also acknowledge the RabbitMQ queue that the message has been
 processed.
 When the API is started it will take and process all messages
 present in the queue.